Whitton, London: Stuart

 Around 1640, Edmund Cooke built a large house close to the centre of the village.
 In 1709, this house was bought by the court painter Sir Godfrey Kneller, who had it demolished and replaced with a larger house reputedly designed by Sir Christopher Wren.
 This house was originally known as Whitton Hall, but was renamed Kneller Hall following Kneller's death in 1723.
 It was considerably modified by later owners, before it was acquired by the state in 1847 for use as a teacher training college.
-Today, it is home to the Royal Military School of Music.
+Until 2021 it was home to the Royal Military School of Music.

 At the centre of the original village, about 200 metres from Kneller Hall, is the White Hart, an inn dating back to at least the mid-17th century and possibly much earlier.
 Records relating to this inn seem to suggest that Whitton had an importance that was not well recorded, or that travellers passed through it in considerable numbers.
 A document of 1685 shows that it provided three beds and stabling for ten horses, numbers which did not seem to fit with Whitton's apparent status as a sleepy rural hamlet with only a few dozen inhabitants.